 The time has once again arrived for the new edition of The World’s 50 Best Restaurants to be released.
-Last year’s ceremony in Antwerp was postponed until October due to the pandemic, but this year we are back on track with a summer release.
-The extended 51-100 list was published earlier this week, and the annual top 50 restaurant ranking, sponsored by San Pellegrino, will be released on Monday, July 18th, 2022.
-This year, the awards will take place in London, at the Old Billingsgate market, and the event will also be live-streamed virtually for those who can’t physically be present.
+The extended 51-100 list was published last week, and the annual top 50 restaurant ranking, sponsored by San Pellegrino, will be released on Tuesday, June 20th, 2023.
+This year, the awards will take place in Valencia, Spain, at the Ciudad de las Artes y las Ciencias, and the event will also be live-streamed virtually for those who can’t physically be present.
 As is our annual tradition, we have made some predictions about this year’s awards.
-Keep reading to see who we think will be on the 2022 World’s 50 Best Restaurants list.
+Keep reading to see who we think will be on the 2023 World’s 50 Best Restaurants list.

 Of course, as official TasteHunters for the World’s 50 Best Restaurants, we will be present at the ceremony – so follow us on Instagram (@carnivorr and @andershusa) for a behind-the-scenes look at the festivities.
 If you want to hear our live updates with all the last-minute rumors, industry secrets, and insights, be sure to join The Hungries!
 Like last year, we will be having a virtual watch party together and discussing all things 50 Best on the forum. #TheHungriesKnowFirst